Appendix B: Disciplinary Procedures

-3) The student shall be asked to submit a written statement on the incident to the board and to offer any evidence bearing on the matter.
+3) The student shall be asked to submit a written statement on the incident to the board within 1 week of issuance of the formal charge and to offer any evidence bearing on the matter.
 The student shall be advised to seek the help of his/her advisor, another faculty member, the director of student affairs, or the associated dean for student services in writing this statement.

 4) The student has a right to a hearing before the Disciplinary Board.
 Disciplinary hearings will be private.
 A tape recording will be made of that portion of the meeting in which the student meets with the board.
 A copy of the tape recording shall be made available to the student (without charge) upon request.